Aetna's Policy Shift: How "Approved" Inpatient Claims Could Cost You Millions

 -5.1% YOY decrease in outpatient volume(Q1 of 2023)

-Starting November 15, 2025, Aetna will automatically approve inpatient admissions for emergent or urgent Medicare Advantage cases that span at least one midnight.
+On November 15, 2025, Aetna automatically approved inpatient admissions for emergent or urgent Medicare Advantage cases that span at least one midnight.
 That might sound like progress: no more front-end denials and no more endless peer-to-peer calls.

-And perhaps most importantly, there will be no formal denial to appeal.
+And perhaps most importantly, there's no formal denial to appeal.
 No peer-to-peer.
 No notification.
 Just a payment quietly marked "complete" on your 835.
 The underpayment will simply appear on your remittance advice, and the billing system will treat the shortfall as a “contractual adjustment”—treating it as if the inpatient claim was fully reimbursed.

 In other words, the revenue loss won’t even trigger your standard denial workflows.
 It will silently undermine reimbursement without raising red flags.